RSEToolkit/rse-competencies-toolkit/README.md

 This repository was created from a Software Sustainability Institute Collaborations Workshop 2023 Hack Day.

-The idea is to constructe a resource that is for the RSE community and curated by the RSE community.
+The idea is to construct a resource that is for the RSE community and curated by the RSE community.

 ## About